 For more information about these programmes, please visit the shared Canterbury-West Coast website.

->

-> You may also like to contact the WCDHB NETP Coordinator Brittany Jenkins or the West Coast NESP contact Paula Mason via our Professional Nursing Department.
+You may also like to contact the WCDHB NETP Coordinator Joanne Hopson or the West Coast NESP contact Paula Mason via our Professional Nursing Department.

->

-> The WCDHB also offers a supportive Extended Orientation package for new graduate Enrolled Nurses who have recently completed the Diploma in Enrolled Nursing.
+The WCDHB also offers a supportive Extended Orientation package for new graduate Enrolled Nurses who have recently completed the Diploma in Enrolled Nursing.
 For more information about this package, please contact Brittany Jenkins via our Professional Nursing Department.

 Please note: The links on this page to the various documents are currently created.
 We apologise for the page being incomplete at the moment.